 Policy statements relating to campaigning

-Position statement regarding price hikes of medicines
+Price hikes of medicines

 The Pituitary Foundation does not condone nor support price hikes relating to any medicines.
 The costs of medicines are of concern to patients and the NHS alike, and there needs to be robust governance around the pricing of medicines.